HugLifeTiZ/roh-arbiter/trunk/README.txt

  *Made the program look less foreign on Windows with a special gtkrc that will be used only on Windows.
  *Created a shift report viewer in the new duel tab.
+ *Changed the swords icons.
+ *This isn't anything an end user will notice, but it's important none the less: the icons for the duel tabs were formerly embedded pre-scaled.
+Now the icons are embedded at original size and scaled by the program.
+This is probably safer from a legal standpoint, 'cos the icon pack says "free to use", but not "free to modify".
+There is no visual difference between the two methods.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named